Guanacaste Airport Transportation

 • Pros:

-• Cost-Effective: More affordable than a private shuttle, especially for solo travelers or couples.
+• Cost-Effective: More affordable than a private shuttle, especially for solo travelers.

-• Convenient Pick-up/Drop-off: Usually service major hotels and tourist hubs.
+• Convenient Pick-up/Drop-off: Usually services major hotels and tourist hubs.

 • Pre-Bookable: Offers more security than hoping for a taxi.